 Doctors prescribe these medicines to lower blood pressure or treat heart failure.
 Like beta-blockers, they increase the amount of potassium in the blood.
 You must, therefore, avoid overindulging in bananas if you’re on this drug as you may experience irregular heartbeat and palpitations.

 Doctors prescribe diuretics to help the body remove water, sodium, and chloride.
 Diuretics also help reduce the swelling caused by heart or liver problems.
 They help treat high blood pressure too.
 Since some diuretics increase the levels of potassium in the body, you should lower the intake of bananas as they can further increase the level of potassium in your blood, which can be dangerous (18).

 Though we have listed down all the cons of eating bananas, do you wonder are bananas good for you?
 We cannot deny the fact that when eaten in moderation, they are good for you.
 Unless, of course, you have a health concern that doesn’t allow you to eat them.

 The U.S. Department of Agriculture recommends every healthy adult to enjoy two cups of fruit daily (equal to two bananas).
 Instead of making bananas your staple diet, you should have them alongside other healthy foods.
 Only then, you can make the best of the benefits of bananas.

-Hope we addressed some of the questions you may have had about bananas.
+Hope we addressed some of the questions you may have had about side effects of banana.
 Do give us your feedback in the comments section below.